 Women's Rights in the United States

-Any woman knows what it’s like to be discriminated against.
+Most women know what it’s like to be discriminated against.
 Even though the 19th Amendment demands that women be granted equal rights to men, we are often looked down upon, patronized, harassed, given unequal wages, or told we should be seen and not heard.

 Although it can be tiring to consider that our struggle is not over, it’s important to acknowledge that our rights are only as strong as they are because of the hard work of many women and men over the years.